tremc/tremc/README.md

 The configuration file is in .ini format (section names in square brackets, key = value, comments start with # or ;).

 The following sections are read:

+* [Connection]

-* [Connection] : keys are username, password, host, port, path, ssl (boolean).
+  Keys are username, password, host, port, path, ssl (boolean).
+* [Sorting]

-* [Sorting] : The key 'order' determines torrents sort order.
+  The key 'order' determines torrents sort order.
 Possible values are: name, addedDate, percentDone, seeders, leechers, sizeWhenDone, status, uploadedEver, rateUpload, rateDownload, uploadRatio, peersConnected, downloadDir, mainTrackerDomain.
+* [Filtering]

-* [Filtering] : Keys are invert (boolean) and filter with possible values: uploading, downloading, active, paused, seeding, incomplete, verifying, private, isolated, tracker, regex, location, selected, honors, label.
+  Keys are invert (boolean) and filter with possible values: uploading, downloading, active, paused, seeding, incomplete, verifying, private, isolated, tracker, regex, location, selected, honors, label.
 The filters tracker, regex, location, label need a parameter, so cannot be set in this way.
+* [Misc]

-* [Misc] : Keys are
+  Keys are
   * lines_per_torrent, value between 1 and 3.
   * torrentname_is_progressbar (boolean)
   * file_viewer, name of program to run for viewing a file.

     The string %%s is replaced by the file name.
-  * file_open_in_terminal (boolean)
+  * file_open_in_terminal (boolean).
   * rdns (boolean), the value True enables showing the reverse DNS of connected peers.
   * geoip2_database - The location of the Python-GeoIP2 database file.
 If this key does not exist, or does not point to a file, the database is also searched for in some commonly used locations.
 * [Colors]

+  Allows for setting (some of) the interface colors.

+  The format of a color is 'fg:color,bg:color', where each color is one of the eight curses colors, or default.

+  Allowed elements are title_seed, title_download, title_idle, title_verify, title_paused, title_error,
+  download_rate, upload_rate, eta+ratio, filter_status, multi_filter_status, dialog, dialog_important,
+  file_prio_high, file_prio_normal, file_prio_low, file_prio_off.

+  Note that what the colors mean actually depends on the terminal.
+In some cases 'white' is darker then the white that the terminal displays, and similarly, 'black' is lighter.
+Setting 'default' selects the respective background or foreground coloe of the terminal.

+  The top and bottom status lines (filter_status, multi_filter_status) and the dialog window (dialog, dialog_important) are displayed using inverse mode, so the fg and bg are exchanged.
 * [Profiles]

+  The key is profile<name>.
+The value is `<filters>#=<sort>`

+  <sort> is the name of the torrent sort order, preceded by : for reversed
+  order.

+  <filters> is `<filters.1> #& ... #& <filters.n>` (the separators are space, hash, ampersand space

+  Each <filters.i> is of the format `<filter.1>#=<param.1>#=...#=<filter.k>#=<param.k>`

+  <filter.j> is the name of a torrent filter, preceded by : for inverted. <param.j>
+  is the parameter of the filter if needed, it is ignored otherwise. <param.j> may be empty, but the separators must appear.

+  A torrent satisfies a list of filters if for at least one of the <filters.i>, it satisfies each <filter.j>. sati

 ## Calling transmission-remote